What is Dental Specialty Training (DST) and how does recruitment work?

 What fields can dentists specialise in?

 There are currently over 400 postgraduate dentists in dental specialty training and 13 dental specialties recognised by the General Dental Council (GDC).
+For specialty-specific information, visit the specialty's training page via the dental specialty recruitment page.

 Salaries for specialty trainees